Do Go On - 373 - The Star Wars Holiday Special

 It's very, it's a funny thing to think about.

-That's a life lesson for Matt Stewart.
+That's a life lesson for the Matt Stewart.

-I do love Kris Kringle.
+I do love Chris Cundle.

 I think it's a fun thing to do.

-It's mainly I think my brother and sisters were like,
+It's mainly, I think my brother and sisters were like,

 we don't need to do this anymore.

-making everyone else sort of hate that tradition sometimes.
+And really sort of stick too hard to a tradition and making everyone else sort of hate that tradition sometimes.

-Last one comes from Jacob Curry,
+Last one comes from Jacob Curry, aka first time, a listener, long time caller.

-And Jacob has a...
-First time listening?
+And Jacob has a time listening.

 But they've been calling a lot.